francoisgeorgy/mercury7-web-editor/README.md

 The editor will not work under iOS (iPad, iPhone).

-This editor has mainly been tested with Chrome on a MacBook pro running the latest OS release.
+This editor has mainly been tested with Chrome under OSX 10.14.
 Some tests have been done with success with Chrome under Linux Mint 17.1 and with Chrome under Windows 10.

-Still under active development.
-Feel free to log bugs/issues.

 Known issues